On the Mark

 ~Romans 10:9-10 NIV

-I enjoy the time I have with my grandsons.
-Even more, I cherish my walk with the Lord, knowing that when I do miss the mark and sin, I can confess my sin because “He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9 NIV).
+I enjoy spending time with my grandsons.
+Even more, I cherish my walk with the Lord, knowing that when I miss the mark and sin, I can confess my sin because “He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9 NIV).

-Friend, Jesus Christ died on Calvary’s cross and paid the penalty of sin for you and for me.
-He rose from the dead, victorious over death, hell, and the grave.
+Jesus Christ died on Calvary’s cross and paid sin’s penalty for us.
+Then, He rose from the dead–victorious over death, hell, and the grave.
 He is coming again to take us to live in heaven with Him.
 We need only accept the gift of salvation God offers us, and we are His.
-God made the way through His Son, but we are the ones who need to make the step to accept God’s gift.
+Although God made the way through His Son, we must make the step to accept God’s gift.

 Father God, thank You that You love me and desire that I spend eternity with You.
 Thank You for making the way simple.
 I make the decision this moment to accept Your gift of salvation that You provided through Your Son’s sacrificial love.
 In Jesus’ name, amen.